microwavin-manoa/microwavin-manoa.github.io/index.md

 ![landing](/images/landing.png)

 ### Sign In and Sign Up page
-You are able to "Login" by clicking the button on the upper right button on the navbar.
+If you were previously registeres, you are able to "Login" by clicking the button on the upper right button on the navbar.
+If not, you are able to make an account by clicking "Sign up".

 ![singin](/images/signIn.png)

 ### User home page

 ![userprofile](/images/userProfile.png)

 ### Admin home page

 ![admin](/images/admin.png)

 ### Vendor home page

 ![vendor](/images/vendorLanding.png)

 ### User profile page